golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 ## 4.3.
 ARAP Shape Exercise

-(*10%, 45 minutes*) In order to keep you on track, this technical exercise is due this Wednesday, September 16.
+(*10%, 45 minutes*) In order to keep you on track, this technical exercise is due before the end of this week (~Friday 9/18)

 **ARAP**, or “as-rigid-as-possible” deformation, lets you bend, stretch, or pose a 2D shape by moving a few control points while the rest of the shape tries to preserve its original local structure.
 It is an interesting and useful algorithm because it feels almost like puppeteering a material object: the shape can change globally, but local regions still behave as if they have some stiffness and memory.